felipealfonsog/SpendWisePy/README.md

 # SpendWisePy 📈💰

-SpendWisePy is a simple expense tracker application that allows users to create and manage their expenses.
+SpendWisePy is a simple expense tracker application written in Python that allows users to create and manage their expenses.

 ![Version](https://img.shields.io/badge/version-1.0.0-blue.svg)